getcarina/getcarina.com/_tutorials/2015-10-20-servicenet.md

 This tutorial describes using the internal network ServiceNet with Carina so that containers will only communicate only by using the internal network.

+**Note**: We strongly recommend using an overlay network anytime you need two or more containers to communicate.
+To do so see [Overlay Networks](/docs/tutorials/overlay-networks/).

 ### Prerequisite

 [Create and connect to a cluster]({{ site.baseurl }}/docs/tutorials/create-connect-cluster/) with two or more segments.